putnopvut/ovn/README.rst

 It would probably be better if OVN called into the OVS script to get the OVS components started and then start the OVN components locally.
 Currently, the script is copied wholesale.

+The commits in this repo are a mess.
+They are not grouped very well and they have minimal commit messages.
+It would be a good idea to rebase all of the commits so that they are arranged logically and have good explanations.